 Since a young age, Paul has shown a hunger for music.
-Finding his first idol at the age of 4 in Elvis Presley,
+Finding his first idol at the age of 4

-writing songs about day to day life, relationships, hardships, topics that the people can really relate to.
+the people, writing songs about day to day life, relationships, hardships, topics that the people can really relate to.

 Paul signed with music management, Downtown Artists in 2013.